CarlDV/for-css/README.md

 ## Activity Requirements

-This project fulfills all requirements of the CSS properties activity, including:
+This project fulfills all requirements of the CSS properties activity.

-✅ Implementation of all three CSS methods (inline, internal, external) ✅ Demonstration of font properties (family, size, style, weight, variant) ✅ Application of text effects (alignment, decoration, transformation, shadow) ✅ Usage of multiple color definition methods (RGB, hex, RGBA, named) ✅ Implementation of various selector types (element, class, ID, pseudo-class) ✅ Advanced CSS features (animations, transitions, transforms, grid, flexbox)

 ## Activity Description & Rubric